 University information resources shall not be used to imply University endorsement, including the support or opposition of the University with regard to any religious or political activity or issue.
 University resources shall not be used for mass messaging to newsgroups, bulletin boards, mailing lists,, or other individuals.
 Individuals shall not imply University endorsement of products or services of a non-University entity from a University information resource, without approval.
 Individuals shall not give the impression that they are representing, giving opinions or otherwise making statements on behalf of the University unless authorized to do so.
 To avoid this, individuals may use a disclaimer such as "The opinions or statements expressed herein should not be taken as a position of or endorsement by California State University, Fresno."

 University resources shall not be used to store, distribute, or transmit obscene or offensive material.
 No individual may hold in files (or Web pages), or transmit electronically, information, which constitutes obscene or offensive material.
-In this context, the individual is responsible for the content of his/her files, Web pages and messages.
+In this context, the individual is responsible for the content of their files, Web pages and messages.
 Any such data received involuntarily, e.g., through electronic mail, should be deleted.
 These aforementioned restrictions might not prohibit such access or retention of such materials if they are being used for a specific academic purpose.

 Incidental Use